Azure/azure-iot-sdks/c/doc/run_sample_on_arduino_wifi101.md

-# Arduino WiFi Shield 101 Setup
+# Arduino WiFi Shield 101 and MKR1000 Setup

-The following document describes the process of connecting an Arduino WiFi Shield 101 based system to the Azure IoT Hub.
+The following document describes the process of connecting an Arduino WiFi Shield 101 or MKR1000 based system to the Azure IoT Hub.

 ## Table of Contents